Chai Vang: Biography

 On Christmas Eve 2001, police responded to a 911 call from Vang's house, according to a Minneapolis Police Department report.
-The quarrel began when Vang said he wanted to go out and his wife, Xiong, did not want him to leave.
+The quarrel allegedly began when Vang said he wanted to go out and his wife, Say Xiong, did not want him to leave.
 Vang's daughter, Kia, recalled running out of her room and seeing her father with a gun.
 Police arrested Chai Vang, but charges never were filed because, according to the police, Xiong did not cooperate with investigators.
 A few months later, Xiong moved with the couple's five children to live with her parents in Milwaukee.

-Vang's second marriage ended after he allegedly nearly choked his wife to death for gambling away $3,000.
+Vang's second marriage ended in 2003, after he allegedly nearly choked his wife to death for gambling away $3,000.
+He remarried again in 2004.